Sagittal Synostosis (Scaphocephaly)

 Open Cranial Vault Remodeling

 Children with sagittal synostosis who present at an age of older than 4 months are treated with open cranial vault remodeling.
 Excellent results can be achieved with open cranial vault remodeling, so parents should not despair if their child is diagnosed with sagittal synostosis after age 4 months of age.
 After the age 4 months the skull bones and scalp are typically too stiff to achieve the desired changes in head shape using strip craniectomy procedures.
 Surgery is usually performed between ages 6-12 months old for open cranial vault remodeling.
 There are many, many techniques used for open cranial vault remodeling for sagittal synostosis.
 Common strategies of open cranial vault remodeling procedures include the following elements.
 An incision is made from ear to ear.
 The skull bones are removed from the most abnormal areas of restricted and compensatory growth.
 The bones are then reshaped by hand and reattached to one another and the skull with dissolvable sutures or dissolvable plates to correct the head shape.
 In general, cranial vault remodeling procedures for sagittal suture craniosynostosis are aimed at restoring the normal proportions of the skull by increasing the width and decreasing the length of the skull.
-The figures below show a patient before and after open cranial vault remodeling for sagittal synostosis.
-Note that this patient had more severe compensatory growth n the front of the skull.
+The figures below show patients before and after open cranial vault remodeling for sagittal synostosis.
+Note that these patients differ in the location of the most severe compensatory growth.
+The first patient has greater compensatory growth in the front of the skull and the second patient has more compensatory growth in the back portion of the skull.